Learning $k$-Modal Distributions via Testing: Introduction

 \begin{proposition} Any algorithm for learning an unknown $k$-modal distribution over $[n]$ to variation distance $\eps$ (for $\eps \geq 1/n^{\Omega(1)}$) must use $\Omega(k \log(n/k)/\eps^3)$ samples. \end{proposition}

-Thus our learning algorithm is nearly optimally efficient in its sample complexity; more precisely, for $k \leq \tilde{O}(\sqrt{\log n})$ (and $\eps$ as bounded above), our sample complexity in Theorem~\ref{thm:main} is asymptotically optimal up to a factor of $\tilde{O}(\log(1/\eps))$.
+Thus our learning algorithm is nearly optimal in its sample complexity; more precisely, for $k \leq \tilde{O}(\log n)$ (and $\eps$ as bounded above), our sample complexity in Theorem~\ref{thm:main} is asymptotically optimal up to a factor of $\tilde{O}(\log(1/\eps))$.
 Since each draw from a distribution over $[n]$ is a $\log(n)$-bit string, Proposition~\ref{obs:lowerbound} implies that the running time of our algorithm is optimal up to polynomial factors.
-We note that to the best of our knowledge, prior to this work no learning algorithm for $k$-modal distributions was known that even had running time fixed polynomial in $n$.
+As far as we are aware, prior to this work no learning algorithm for $k$-modal distributions was known that simultaneously had $\poly(k,\log n)$ sample complexity and even running time $p(n)$ for a fixed polynomial $p(n)$ (where the exponent does not depend on $k$).